Steve Young: Personal life

-Young is a great-great-great-grandson of Brigham Young, second president of the Church of Jesus Christ of Latter-day Saints, for whom BYU is named.
+Young is a member of the Church of Jesus Christ of Latter Day Saints (LDS Church).
+He is a great-great-great-grandson of Brigham Young, second president of the LDS Church, for whom BYU is named.

+While at BYU, Young was a passenger in a car crash in which the driver, a family friend named Jill Simmons, died.
+It is unclear if the driver had fallen asleep, or if she had died of an aneurysm, in advance of the crash.

-Young has been married to Barbara Graham since 2000.
+Young married his wife, Barbara Graham, in 2000.
 They have two sons and two daughters.
-According to A Football Life, as his playing career ended before his eldest child was born, he wrote his autobiography QB: My Life Behind the Spiral initially as a private memoir for his children.
+According to A Football Life, because his playing career ended before his eldest child was born, Young wrote his autobiography, QB: My Life Behind the Spiral, initially as a private memoir for his children.
+The book was published in 2016, with writer Jeff Benedict as coauthor.

+Young resides in the San Francisco Bay Area.